asreview/asreview/docs/source/intro/faq.rst

 stop is left to the user.
 An example stopping rule can be:

 - stop after screenings 25% of the records in the dataset
-- 250 irrelevant records in a row (this number can be found in the statistics panel)
+- 250 (or 42) irrelevant records in a row (this number can be found in the statistics panel)

 Can we use ASReview LAB with multiple screeners?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~